WRMSRwasTaken/MCLBOT/README.md

 ## Installation / Selfhosting

+The easiest way to get this bot up and running is to deploy it via Docker (a [Dockerfile](Dockerfile) is provided).
+However, it still needs an external [PostgreSQL](https://postgresql.org) (with installed [TimescaleDB](https://github.com/timescale/timescaledb) addon) and [Redis](https://redis.io) instance.
+The bot has no problems with [pgbouncer](https://pgbouncer.github.io) in `transaction` pooling mode (if used).
+Although the bot uses the [Sequelize ORM](https://github.com/sequelize/sequelize), because of the TimescaleDB dependency it is practically unable to run with another RDBMS vendor (for example MariaDB).

+[Redis Sentinel](https://redis.io/topics/sentinel) (for Redis HA) is supported via `redis.sentinel.addresses` (comma separated servers) and `redis.sentinel.name` setting key.

 The bot's default configuration is in the [settings.js](lib/settings.js) file, however it is not recommended to change settings there, as they might get overwritten on the next git pull.
-To change settings, create a file named `.env` in the bot's root directory and place the overwritten parameters there, as seen in [the Twelve-Factor App](https://12factor.net/config) methodology.
+To change settings, either use environment variables (best suited for Docker installations) or create a file named `.env` in the bot's root directory and place the overwritten parameters there, as seen in [the Twelve-Factor App](https://12factor.net/config) methodology.

-For example: To store your bot token, insert `bot.token=<token>` in that file.
-Or if you want to add a database password, add `database.password=<password>`.
+For example: To store your bot token, either pass the environment variable `bot.token` containing the bot's token or insert `bot.token=<token>` in the `.env` file.
+The same goes for another example with the database password defined as `database.password`.

-If your config is done, you need to initialize the databases:
+If your config is done, you need to initialize the database:
-ToDo: document how to initialize the main SQL database with the Sequelize CLI & the InfluxDB with manual commands
+ToDo: document how to initialize the PostgreSQL database

 ## Documentation